insidersec/insider/README.md

 This document is also available in [`Portuguese`](https://github.com/insidersec/insider/blob/master/README_pt-br.md).

-Insider is the [OSS](https://opensource.org/) CLI project from the [Insider Application Security](https://insidersec.io) Security Team for the community.
+Insider is the [OSS](https://opensource.org/) CLI project from the [Insider Application Security](https://insidersec.io) Team for the community.

-This project have a simplified version of the proprietary Static Application Security Testing engine developed internally by us, this version of Insider is exclusively focused on covering the [OWASP Top 10](https://owasp.org/www-project-top-ten/), to make source code analysis to find vulnerabilities right in the source code, focused on a agile and easy to implement software inside your DevOps pipeline.
+Insider is focused on covering the [OWASP Top 10](https://owasp.org/www-project-top-ten/), to make source code analysis to find vulnerabilities right in the source code, focused on a agile and easy to implement software inside your DevOps pipeline.

 We currently support the following technologies: Java (Maven and Android), Kotlin (Android), Swift (iOS), .NET Full Framework, C#, and Javascript (Node.js).